compsci-apology/book/book.md

         1. A model of meaning is agorithm for computing a heading in a context
             1. i.e., a desired navigation vector in an abstract space
             2. The OODA Loop describes a computational processes
-                1. John Boyd, 'The Essence of Winning and Losing'
+                1. Ref: John Boyd, 'The Essence of Winning and Losing'
                 2. Observe: input (gather sense data from the environment)
                 3. Orient: map sense data to a conceptual model of possible actions
                 4. Decide: reduce the map of possible actions to one best action